glasgowneuro/attys-scope/python/README.md

 channel.

 ### plugin_power.py
-Performs highpass filtering, then squares the 1st analogue channel and then lowpass filters it.
+Squares the 1st analogue channel and then lowpass filters it.
 This is a good demo how to do realtime filtering on the data and displaying it.

 ### plugin_bargraph.py